japila-books/spark-sql-internals/docs/physical-operators/ColumnarBatchScan.md

-# ColumnarBatchScan -- Physical Operators With Vectorized Reader
+# ColumnarBatchScan &mdash; Physical Operators With Vectorized Reader

 `ColumnarBatchScan` is an <<contract, extension>> of [CodegenSupport](CodegenSupport.md) abstraction for <<implementations, physical operators>> that <<supportsBatch, support columnar batch scan>> (aka *vectorized reader*).